 Practical, Bariatric Friendly, Carb Conscious, Real World… Early Meals

 Everyone wants to smack the Low Carb Tortillas from our hand but no one says what we CAN eat.
 We’ve been eating WRONG foods for a lifetime, how do we suddenly know what’s right?

 There are a few food stages that post ops go through fresh from the hospital.

-Then for some reason we fall straight off the cliff and have NO idea what comes next!
+Then we fall straight off the cliff and have NO idea what comes next!
 People wander into our Bariatric Eating Support Group on Facebook and announce that they ate four bites of a chicken quesadilla that was yummy but made them sick.
-Of course bedlam ensues as everyone CHANGES TO ALL CAPS AND SCREAMS ‘NO TORTILLAS”.
+Of course bedlam ensues as everyone CHANGES TO ALL CAPS AND SCREAMS ‘NO TORTILLAS’.

 People are VERY good at telling you what NOT to eat, especially when you tell them what you ate.
 Here’s are some ideas of what you can have with a few photos sprinkled in.

 These are Full Liquids that you CAN eat – full liquids by definition are foods that are smooth and pourable

 An Inspire Protein drink

 Oikos Triple Zero Greek yogurt (the black container) – this is a smooth brand – no fruit chunks

-Almond Breeze Unsweetened Vanilla Almond Milk – or Unsweetened Almond Coconut Milk
+Almond Breeze Unsweetened Vanilla Almond Milk – Unsweetened being critical here

 Creamed or Smooth Soups – puree Progresso Lentil, Black Bean or Minestrone soup in blender and then heat.
 Amy’s Tomato or Wolfgang Puck Butternut Squash Soups are good choices.
 Cream refers to texture, not the use of milk or cream.
 (NO noodles or rice or chowder’s with potatoes)

 Tomato Juice or V-8, warmed or chilled

 Jello Sugar Free Instant Pudding or better yet make the cooked kind, use fat free milk.
 (IMPORTANT!
 Instant pudding will NOT set with almond or soy milk)

 Whisk enough 100% Idahoan dried potato flakes (sold in packets) into a small pot of hot Swanson chicken broth until thin and pourable